ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	managedDevice.connect();

-The DeviceFirmware object represents the current firmware of the device and will be used to report the status of the Firmware Download and Firmware Update actions to Internet of Things Foundation Connect server.
+The DeviceFirmware object represents the current firmware of the device and will be used to report the status of the Firmware Download and Firmware Update actions to Internet of Things Foundation Connect.

 **2. Inform the server about the Firmware action support**